Healthy Homes Assessment Hataitai

 Hataitai Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside but you must make sure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting inside.
-When it is damp and moisture, it’s typically the things you don’t notice that could become a major issue and end up causing damages to your investment and harming the tenant’s well-being.
+Protecting your rental property from moisture isn’t just about the inside but you must ensure there is somewhere for rain, surface and underground water to flow and to prevent it from getting inside.
+When it is about damp and water, it’s often the concerns you don’t notice that could become a major issue and cause damage to your investment and affecting your tenant’s well-being.

-Rental properties should be equipped with effective drainage for the removal of storm water, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure the water is able to go, and that it doesn’t get sucked into structures is an crucial aspect of keeping your property dry.
+Rental properties need to be equipped with effective drainage to remove floodwaters, surface water and ground water, including the proper outfall or runoff.
+Making sure that water is able to go and that it can’t linger underneath the structures is an crucial aspect of keeping your property dry.

-In addition to an irrigation system to stop water ingress, if the rental is enclosed between your floor and ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture from entering, if your rental is enclosed between floorboards and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from accumulating into the home.
+The ground-moisture barrier typically a polythene sheet laid over the ground to stop any moisture in the ground from rising into the property.
 It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection